Flipper0x/Flipper0x/README.md

 ### User experience
 Bancor relayers do not require an order book and thus lends itself to a very simple intuitive UX, the interface has three views

 1. design is based on shapeshift.
-Users select the token they want (DNT-ANT), the amount of tokens they want to buy or sell, and the price is displayed.
+Users select the token they want (DNT-DAI), the amount of tokens they want to buy or sell, and the price is displayed.

 2. A list of (ETH, DAI) pairs curated by the most capitalized